 Website Manager

-Fall Program FAQs
+Program FAQs (Frequently Asked Questions)

 When will the games and practices be?

-Please review your team page on http://rusc.org.
+Please review your team page on https://rusc.org.
 You can also communicate with your coach/team from your team page.

 What equipment do I need?